-First Name: Last Name: City/Town: ZIP/Postal Cod le: Email address: Phone Number Phone Number: 3.
+- Effectively and respectfully engage clients, family members, and other community stakeholders through a broad participation process, including the creation of workgroups, to develop Sacramento County's MHSA plans; - Review and rank program proposals developed with stakeholder input; and - Make specific program recommendations to the Division of Behavioral Health Services consistent with MHSA goals, guidelines, and requirements. - 1.
+MHSA Steering Committee meetings are held the 3rd Thursday of each month from 6:00-8:00 pm.
+Due to COVID-19 and for the safety of members and participants, beginning April 2020 MHSA Steering Committee meetings will be virtual/phone conference until further notice.
+Please acknowledge that you are able to attend these meetings regularly. ☐ Yes, I can attend meetings regularly 2.
+Please share your contact information: First Name: Last Name: City/Town: ZIP/Postal Code: Email address: Phone Number: 3.
 What is your race/ethnicity?
-(Check all that apply) □ White or Caucasian □ His □ Black or African American □ Asi □ Another race: ian or Asian American American Indian or Alaska Native Native Hawaiian or other Pacific Islander 4.
-Which age group do you belong to? □ 55-59 9 5.
-Are you a consumer and/or a family member/caregiver of a consumer?
-Consumer Family Member/Caregiver of a Consumer 6.
-Please indicate the position(s) you are applying for: Youth Consumer Adult Consumer Older Adult Consumer □ Fami ly Member/Caregiver of Child ly Member/Caregiver of Adult ly Member/Caregiver of Older Adult 7.
-Check all that you identify with:Current or Former Foster YouthCurrent or Former Homeless □ Faith Community/S□ Veteran pirituality □ LGBTQ+
+(Check all that apply) ☐ White or Caucasian ☐ Hispanic or Latino ☐ American Indian or Alaska Native ☐ Black or African American ☐ Asian or Asian American ☐ Native Hawaiian or other Pacific Islander ☐ Another race: 4.
+Which age group do you belong to? □ 16-25 □ 26-54 □ 55-59 \Box 60+ 5.
+Are you a consumer and/or a family member/caregiver of a consumer? ☐ Consumer ☐ Family Member/Caregiver of a Consumer 6.
+Please indicate the position(s) you are applying for: ☐ Youth Consumer ☐ Family Member/Caregiver of Child ☐ Adult Consumer ☐ Family Member/Caregiver of Adult ☐ Family Member/Caregiver of Older Adult ☐ Older Adult Consumer 7.
+Check all that you identify with: ☐ Current or Former Foster Youth ☐ Faith Community/Spirituality